Macron says European financial transaction tax must make sense

 But the talks have dragged on since 2011 as countries struggle to agree what instruments should be covered and at which rate.

-Banks and other opponents of the tax argue that it only makes sense if it covers many countries or else transactions will shift towards financial centers not covered by it.
+Banks and other opponents of the tax argue that it only makes sense if it covers many countries or else transactions will shift towards financial centres not covered by it.

 Macron said that he would "go all the way" on the tax, adding: "I am in no way pulling back on this subject" after some EU lawmakers and NGOs accused him of just that.